Preprocessing to Reduce the Search Space: Antler Structures for Feedback Vertex Set: Structural properties of antlers

-Second we show $\fvs(G[F_1 \cup F_2]) \leq |C_1 \cap F_2|$ by showing $G[F_1 \cup F_2] - (C_1 \cap F_2)$ is acyclic.
-Note that $G[F_1 \cup F_2] - (C_1 \cap F_2) = G[F_1 \cup F_2] - C_1$.
-Suppose $G[F_1 \cup F_2] - C_1$ contains a cycle.
-We know this cycle does not contain a vertex from $C_1$, however it does contain at least one vertex from $F_1$ since otherwise this cycle exists in $G[F_2]$ which is a forest.
-We know from \cref{obs:fvc-basics} that any cycle in $G$ containing a vertex from $F_1$ also contains a vertex from $C_1$.
+Second we show~$\fvs(G[F_1 \cup F_2]) \leq |C_1 \cap F_2|$ by showing~$G[F_1 \cup F_2] - (C_1 \cap F_2)$ is acyclic.
+Note that~$G[F_1 \cup F_2] - (C_1 \cap F_2) = G[F_1 \cup F_2] - C_1$.
+Suppose~$G[F_1 \cup F_2] - C_1$ contains a cycle.
+We know this cycle does not contain a vertex from~$C_1$, however it does contain at least one vertex from~$F_1$ since otherwise this cycle exists in~$G[F_2]$ which is a forest.
+We know from \cref{obs:fvc-basics} that any cycle in~$G$ containing a vertex from~$F_1$ also contains a vertex from~$C_1$.
 Contradiction.
 The proof for~$\fvs(G[F_1 \cup F_2]) = |C_2 \cap F_1|$ is symmetric.
 It follows that~$|C_1 \cap F_2| = \fvs(G[F_1 \cup F_2]) = |C_2 \cup F_1|$. \end{proof}

 \Cref{lem:antler_diff} shows that what remains of a $z$-antler~$(C_1,F_1)$ when removing a different antler~$(C_2,F_2)$, again forms a smaller $z$-antler.
-We will rely on this lemma repeatedly to ensure that after having found and removed an incomplete fragment of a width-$k$ $z$-antler, the remainder of that antler persists as a $z$-antler to be found later.
+We will rely on this lemma repeatedly to ensure that after having found and removed a proper subset of a width-$k$ $z$-antler, the remainder of that antler persists as a $z$-antler to be found later.